How I use Claude Code on the job

 - A critic whose only job is to poke holes in every proposal

 The critic and principal engineer matter most.
 Without them, Claude settles on the first workable approach.
 Unlike sub-agents, teammates talk to each other directly, not just back to you.
-Still experimental and token-heavy, but worth it for complex cross-cutting work.
+Still experimental and burns tokens, but I've had good results on complex cross-cutting problems.

 Failure patterns